Can You Put Drain Cleaner In A Dishwasher?

 Return the drain pump and reconnect the hose, and the dishwasher is ready to use!

-Frequently asked questions about using drain cleaner in a dishwasher:
+FAQs about using drain cleaner in a dishwasher:

 Can Drain Cleaner Make The Clog In The Dishwasher Worse?